 Gretchen Koehler is an inductee of the New York State Fiddlers’ Hall of Fame.
 Daniel Kelly is an award-winning pianist, at home with jazz, classical, and everything in between.
 Together, this genre-busting duo reimagines Irish jigs, reels, and airs.

 Formed in 2013 by four college guys from Boston University with a common love for a capella singing and a bright, brassy sound, Timepiece has already enjoyed competitive success at the national level.
-As their name implies, the group primarily sings arrangements from the first half of the 20th century—paying homage to the chord-ringing quartets from the heyday of barbershop.
+The group primarily sings arrangements from the first half of the 20th century.

 Invisible, with David Kwong

 David Kwong, magician, New York Times crossword constructor, and TED speaker, returns to the festival to premiere his new show, Invisible—a tour de force of puzzles and prestidigitation!